Advanced

 You can choose a notebook and add tags if you want.

-Click "Save page" button, then the window will close and the clipped page will be saved.
+Click the "Save Clip" button, then the window will close and the clipped page will be saved.

 Get help